Aller au contenu principal

 Interpreted and compiled components

-Components can be interpreted or compiled.
-The package folder of a component can contain:
+The package folder of a component (MyComponent.4dbase folder) can contain:

-• either a Project folder (interpreted component)
+• for interpreted components: a standard Project folder

-• or a .4DZ file (compiled component)
+• or directly a .4DZ file with other folders such as Resources.

 Loading components